 On the other hand, you should be prepared for certain costs including lunches and dinners in the city; tips and gratuities to guides, drivers & potters; your visa and international airfare fees; and any personal expenses outside the itinerary.
 Besides, you might also want to spend on buying souvenirs and Nepali antiques found in various shops around the country.

 Nepali is the official language even though each community speaks their native tongue well when interacting within.
-A significant of population speaks and understand English and Hindi due to cultural similarities, education system and Media Influence.
-This also reflects in how people dress up, both in cities and in the villages.
+A significant of the population speak and understand English and Hindi due to cultural similarities, education systems, and Media Influence.
+This also reflects how people dress up, both in cities and in the villages.
 People suit up to work as well as wear traditional dress during festivals and family events.
 Generally speaking, villagers wear more conservatively.

 Nepal Travel Guide recommends you cover your arms and knees to avoid being stared at.
 You will find the young generation more liberal about their dress up.
-Be careful about someone asking for money or trying to become over friendly.
+Be careful about someone asking for money or trying to become over-friendly.
 That being said, get used to people coming up to you to start a conversation.
-Having a guide or learning the language can help you immerse better.
+Having a guide or learning a language can help you immerse yourself better.
 Stay with your group and watch out for each other.
 Women might need to be extra vigilant around night and when by their own self.

 Nepal uses Nepali Rupees (NRS) as the official currency.
 You can easily exchange your cash with NPR at various money exchange shops at the airport and most of the places where you go.
 Understand that this service is not available in the hills and remote regions.
 Credit / Debit Card also works on most of the ATMs available in the city.

-At the time of writing, 1 US Dollar, 1 GB Pound and 1 Euro exchange for NRS 114, NRS 126 and NRS 138 respectively.
-You can check updated exchange rate by following the Central Bank‘s page.
+At the time of writing, 1 US Dollar, 1 GB Pound, and 1 Euro exchange for NRS 114, NRS 126, and NRS 138 respectively.
+You can check the updated exchange rate by following the Central Bank‘s page.